How to Go Viral on YouTube in 2025 Strategies for Explosive Growth

 • Use bold, readable text

-• Show facial expressions (especially surprise, joy, fear)
+• Show facial expressions (especially surprise, joy, and fear)

 Tool Tip: Use Canva or Photoshop templates to design consistent branded thumbnails.